The Basics of an Integrated Marketing Campaign

 Start with clarity.
 What do you want to achieve, and who are you speaking to?

-Use data, audience personas, and existing analytics to identify your perfect customers and understand their needs.
+Use data, audience personas, and existing analytics to identify your ideal customers and understand their needs.

-Your core message needs to be short, memorable, and emotional.
+Your core message should be short, memorable, and emotional.
 It’s the thread that connects every piece of creative — from videos to email subject lines.

 Step 3: Choose the Right Channels

 Don’t try to be everywhere.
 Instead, select the channels where your audience is most active.
-For category-defining resource:
+For example:

 • LinkedIn for B2B audiences